bekowal/CarbonElectronNeuralNetwork/README.md

 ## Introduction

 We introduce the deep neural network fits to inclusive electron-carbon scattering data.
-There are two models available, A and B.
+There are three models available, A, B and C.

 * Model A (Bootstrap):
     It is based on an ensemble of 50 neural networks, which fit clone datasets.